mcfnord/cem/src/sforce.md

 I had the newest SDK, but my file never fully wrote to the cloud.
 Some small ones did, but larger ones didn't.

-With most of this cloud coding, things don't work at first, it's just hard to figure out, so I really wrestled with making it work, but it didn't work.
+With most of this low-level cloud coding, things don't work at first.
+Things fail cuz some detail is just wrong.
+I really wrestled with making it work, but it didn't work.
 The experts said I'd get an exception if it failed.
-They asked if I was ignoring exceptions from their code.
+They asked if I was ignoring exceptions.
 I simplified my repro case, by switching to public storage buckets, and making a simple command line report of how many bytes were transferred.
 I put the .EXE on a server and went home.
+I was a sad tomato. :(

 In the
 morning, I learned I wasn't failing, the .NET layer was.
 The dev